Published April 10, 2013

 Consisting of two L-shaped structures, the building’s façade will be clad with a terra cotta rainscreen.
 A glass curtain wall system will bring daylight deep inside.

-The interior will feature a six-story glass atrium that joins
+The interior will feature a six-story glass atrium that joins the dual structures.

 Serving as the building’s main interior avenue, the atrium will be naturally illuminated by skylights and two glass walls—one along Washington Street and another at the terminus of Allen Street.